-- Upskill instructors in the fields of agriculture, mechanics and carpentry
+Upskill instructors in the fields of agriculture, mechanics and carpentry, small business skills.

-- Run adult numeracy and budgeting training courses for RTC staff and local community members
+Run adult literacy improvement and budgeting training courses for RTC students and local community members.